This is the multi-page printable view of this section. Click here to print.

 Time Ruler

 The ruler along the top contains the hash marks for the time intervals.
 These will vary from minutes to seconds to milliseconds as you zoom in and out.
 You can also click here to place a caret as the starting place or drag and select a range for the sequence when playing.
 See Playing Sequences for more information on this feature.
 Marks can be added here to mark beats or other important parts of the sequence and can be used as alignment references.
-Hovering the mouse near the bottom of the ruler will transition the cursor to a horizontal bar that you can click and drag to resize the height of the ruller.
+Hovering the mouse near the bottom of the ruler will transition the cursor to a horizontal bar that you can click and drag to resize the height of the ruler.
 The time numbers will scale in size relative to the height.
 Marks can be added via the ruler.
 See Adding Marks.

 Mark Bar